 Gary spoke about content consistency on “Being a content marketing animal”.
 This video really opened my eyes to just how important content is.

 Look to work on a content plan that focuses on helping your target audience; what is it you do, which challenges do you solve, that they should be interested in?
 Talk about that consistently in your content and you’ll never fail to warm prospects up before they need what you sell.

-Gary Vaynerchuck has impacted the way most marketers view business strategy.
+Gary Vaynerchuck has impacted the way many marketers view business strategy.

 While he may come across as a bit American in style for most of us here in the UK, the points he makes are incredibly valid.

 Above all else, Gary V is a proponent of the idea that without a proper marketing strategy, your business can only grow so far, a notion we couldn’t agree with more.